 - "Life of Moses" Series 2 Flash-a-Cards from A Beka Book and/or pictures and other visuals found at the end of this lesson.
-Please give credit to the sources of pictures. - Check "Activities" and "Handwork" found below for additional materials. - (optional) Herein Is Love Commentary Series; Exodus, A Commentary for Children, by Nancy Ganz, Shepherd Press, 2002. - A 2-liter plastic bottle with top cut off (to show the approximate measure of an omer) - Coriander seed and cilantro leaves - (optional) A mortar and pestle
+Please give credit to the sources of pictures. - Check "Activities" and "Handwork" found below for additional materials. - (optional) Herein Is Love Commentary Series; Exodus, A Commentary for Children, by Nancy Ganz, Shepherd Press, 2002. - A 2-quart measure or a 2-liter plastic bottle with top cut off (to show the approximate measure of an omer) - Coriander seed - (optional) A mortar and pestle